python-webuntis/python-webuntis/docs/quickstart.rst

 Where to go from here?
 ======================

-*  :doc:`session`
+:doc:`session`
        This document provides a good starting point.
 It describes the only class you directly instantiate.

-*  :doc:`objects`
+:doc:`objects`

-   A complete overview of things you can do with the API
+       A complete overview of things you can do with the API.

-*  :doc:`etc`
+:doc:`etc`
        Some implementation details and neat tricks.